The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 If you can’t do the hip thrust, then check out my article on the best hip thrust alternatives.

-5. Dumbbell Romanian Deadlift
+5. Romanian Dumbbell Deadlift

 How To Do It